tardate/LittleArduinoProjects/BoldportClub/spoolt/README.md

 ![spoolt_parts](./assets/spoolt_parts.jpg?raw=true)

 Here's the circuit and layout of the simple Darlington pair touch-switch enabled LEDs.
-With a 3V supply and red LEDs with a forward votage of probably 2.1V, I've dispensed with any current limiting resistors as unnecessary.
+With a 3V supply and red LEDs with a forward voltage of probably 2.1V, I've dispensed with any current limiting resistors as unnecessary.
-I added 10 LEDs in parallel.
+There are 10 LEDs in parallel, although there's actually space for more.

 ![Breadboard](./assets/spoolt_bb.jpg?raw=true)